 On the CodeREADr app’s sign-in page, look for ‘SD PRO – Try It.’
 Then, you can simply scan your target barcodes!
 You can further improve performance by optimizing it to read just the barcode types you plan to scan.
 You can read more about it and see a

 Barcode Scanning Sleds

-You can mount an iPod, iPhone or iPad Mini directly to Honeywell’s Captuvo or IPC’s Linea Pro barcode scanning sleds.
+You can mount an iPod, iPhone, or iPad Mini directly to Honeywell’s Captuvo or IPC’s Linea Pro barcode scanning sleds.
 It uses a red laser pointer for accuracy and can scan 1D and 2D barcodes.
-It includes a rugged case with battery for extended life.
+It includes a rugged case with a battery for extended life.

 Bluetooth Barcode Scanner